strxnge-effects/themes-n-schemes/readme.md

 themes and schemes and skins and whatnot for various programes

-mostly ported from other people's work, some original. credits are included in / with their respective files
+mostly ported from  or inspired by other people's work. credits are included in / with their respective files